m4lwhere/DoD-Cyber-Sentinel-2025/Recon-Easy/README.md

 ## Hints
 1. Pay attention to the TLS certificate.
 Are there other hostnames on there?
 This may indicate Host-header injection vulnerabilities.
-2. Certain TLDs cannot be resolved.
+2. Certain TLDs cannot be resolved publicly, but can still be used to serve Virtual Hosted websites.
 Place the hostname resolution in your hosts file (`/etc/hosts` or `C:\Windows\system32\drivers\etc\hosts`) or use Burp's DNS resolution capabilities.

 ## What you need to do